neogeographica/singleplayer_scripts/README.md

 ## Launching Quake to play a specific bsp

 Double-click on a bsp file (in some maps directory within a gamedir).
-The gamedir will be activated in Quake as above, with the difference that this bsp will be the one loaded as opposed to some startmap or savegame.
+The gamedir will be activated in Quake as above, with the difference that the selected bsp will be what is loaded as opposed to some startmap or savegame.

 ## Uninstalling a gamedir

 (This is only helpful if you use ".quake" shortcuts.)
 Right-click on a gamedir and choose to open it with "Quake mod cleanup".
-The gamedir and any .quake shortcut to it will be deleted.
-Similarly you can do this on a .quake shortcut, to delete both the shortcut and the gamedir it points to.
+The gamedir and any ".quake" shortcut to it will be deleted.
+Similarly you can do this on a ".quake" shortcut, to delete both the shortcut and the gamedir it points to.

 # Caveats